SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-recap-video-for-the-att-beginners-silverlight-for-windows-phone-webcast.markdown

 ---
 layout: post
-title: ReCap video for the AT&amp;T Beginners Silverlight for Windows Phone webcast
+title: ReCap video for the AT&T Beginners Silverlight for Windows Phone webcast
 date: '2012-06-30 23:22:20'
 tags:
-- ramblings
 - silverlight-tutorials
 ---